 This is when we call out for help from the body of Christ.
 Spiritual battles should not be fought without the aid of other people who can join us in prayer, encourage us with their presence, and offer apt words of truth.
 We could ask them to pray for us as Elisha prayed for his servant.
 When surrounded by an army that was sworn to kill the two men, Elisha prayed that his servant would see by faith.
 “O Lord, please open his eyes that he may see” (2 Kings 6:17).

-We need friends to pray that our spiritual eyes would be wide-open; that we’d have strength to see.
+We need friends to pray that our spiritual eyes would be wide-open; that we would have strength to see.

 Michael Youssef says the difference between seeing opportunity or impossibility is in the connection.
 When we’re connected by faith, by prayer, to God’s power, we see opportunity.
 Dead wires are disconnected, filled with dread.
 They see impossibility.

 But God looked huge Friday night when I finally kicked back in our house-full of guests.
-And the pizza that night-our third night in five- tasted better than I can ever remember.
+And the pizza that night–our third night in five—tasted better than ever.